JoachimGoedhart/DotBlot-analysis/README.md

 Repository with Python code in a Jupyter Notebookto to perform automated (image) analysis on dotblot data.

 ## Introduction
 Levels of chemokines are measured through an array that produces a [dotblot as result](https://www.rndsystems.com/products/proteome-profiler-human-cytokine-array-kit_ary005b).
-Every dot is linked to different antibodies, and we must quantify it in order to get informative data on levels.
+Every dot is linked to different antibodies, and we must quantify it in order to get informative data on levels.Previously, dot blot quantification has tipically been done manually.

 ![](https://raw.githubusercontent.com/JoachimGoedhart/DotBlot-analysis/main/Dotblot_Example-data.png)

-Previously, dot blot quantification has tipically been done manually.
-Thus, the goal is to automate this process by creating a pipeline of code in ‘Python’.

-Therefore, the aim of this Jupyter Notebook is to automatize the process of registering each single dotblots to the mask, to get the grey value from each dot, and finally to arrange the values in a [tidy table](https://thenode.biologists.com/converting-excellent-spreadsheets-tidy-data/education/)to allow for a faster and easier analysis.
+Therefore, the aim of this Jupyter Notebook is to automate the processing and analysis of dotblots.The different steps are registering each single dotblot to the mask, to get the grey value from each dot, and finally to arrange the values in a [tidy table](https://thenode.biologists.com/converting-excellent-spreadsheets-tidy-data/education/)to allow for a reproducible analysis.

 ## Before Starting
 Before you run the Notebook, make sure that you are logged into your Google account and have the data to process in your Google Drive.